-The movie rights to all of my books are available, but since no production company has bought them, it is very unlikely there will ever be an Elm Creek Quilts movie.
+The movie rights to all of my books are available, but at this time, no production company has purchased them.

 Elm Creek Manor is fictional, but the red barn on the estate is based upon a real barn in Boalsburg, Pennsylvania that has been restored and turned into a theater-in-the-round for a local community theater group, the State College Community Theatre.
 The fictional town of Waterford, Pennsylvania is based upon State College, Pennsylvania -- but Waterford is much smaller, just as Waterford College is much smaller than Penn State.

 Yes...so I've heard.
 Unfortunately, I didn't find out until it was too late to change The Quilter's Apprentice.
 (Keep in mind that this was before Google.)
 If it helps, the origin of the town's name is explained in The Runaway Quilt.